SQLicious/SQLicious/README.md

 ## 💬 Ask me about ...

-- Anything related to SQL,Tableau,Alteryx,Excel, especially SQL Challenges and how to showcase them
+- Anything related to SQL, Tableau, Alteryx, Excel, especially SQL Challenges and how to showcase them
-- My hobbies and interests, such as music, photography, travel, etc.
+- My hobbies and interests, such as content creation , Toastmasters club for Public speaking

 ## 📫 How to reach me ...